User Tools

 Both sides previous revisionPrevious revision

-- You are going to get overwhelmed by everything you can do when you first get past the newbie island.
+- **Don't Get Analysis Paralysis** You are going to get overwhelmed by everything you can do when you first get past the newbie island.
 After the newbie island, the game really opens up super wide and you get overloaded with loot and quests and NPC favors and possible skills very easily.
 This can lead to "analysis paralysis" as you attempt to save meats, organs, skins, wood, mushrooms, food, and everything else that you find in the game in order to craft everything you can in the game.
 Don't.
 Save two of either meats, organs, skins, food, mushrooms, or wood, for crafting but not all of them.
-Later on you'll be able to save more, but not as a brand new player without inventory gear.
-I recommend focusing on meats and fruits early on to get Cooking skills higher.
-This doesn't mean you can't forage for more items, but you should probably sell everything but fruits and meats unless you have something specific in alchemy you are saving things for.
+Later on you'll be able to save more, but not as a brand new player without inventory gear and without getting Favor.
+MOST of the early game items can be gifted for Favor, so gift the stuff you aren't going to use that would otherwise take up space in your inventory.
+I recommend focusing on meats and fruits early on to get Cooking skills higher because these are an early way to get a lot of NPC Favor which you need for inventory space.
+This doesn't mean you can't forage for more or other items, but you should probably sell or gift everything but fruits and meats early on unless you have something specific in Alchemy or another crafting skill you are saving things for.
 It is worth noting that the community chest in Serbule will give you a ton of extra inventory space for all the other things you want to save for crafting later.
-Specifically skins and mushrooms might be worth putting there for the time being so you can later come back to craft with them. - You are going to get overwhelmed by everything you can do when you first get past the newbie island.
+Specifically, skins and mushrooms might be worth putting there for the time being so you can later come back to craft with them. - **Don't Get Analysis Paralysis** You are going to get overwhelmed by everything you can do when you first get past the newbie island.
 After the newbie island, the game really opens up super wide and you get overloaded with loot and quests and NPC favors and possible skills very easily.
 This can lead to "analysis paralysis" as you attempt to save meats, organs, skins, wood, mushrooms, food, and everything else that you find in the game in order to craft everything you can in the game.
 Don't.
 Save two of either meats, organs, skins, food, mushrooms, or wood, for crafting but not all of them.
-Later on you'll be able to save more, but not as a brand new player without inventory gear.
-I recommend focusing on meats and fruits early on to get Cooking skills higher.
-This doesn't mean you can't forage for more items, but you should probably sell everything but fruits and meats unless you have something specific in alchemy you are saving things for.
+Later on you'll be able to save more, but not as a brand new player without inventory gear and without getting Favor.
+MOST of the early game items can be gifted for Favor, so gift the stuff you aren't going to use that would otherwise take up space in your inventory.
+I recommend focusing on meats and fruits early on to get Cooking skills higher because these are an early way to get a lot of NPC Favor which you need for inventory space.
+This doesn't mean you can't forage for more or other items, but you should probably sell or gift everything but fruits and meats early on unless you have something specific in Alchemy or another crafting skill you are saving things for.
 It is worth noting that the community chest in Serbule will give you a ton of extra inventory space for all the other things you want to save for crafting later.
-Specifically skins and mushrooms might be worth putting there for the time being so you can later come back to craft with them.
+Specifically, skins and mushrooms might be worth putting there for the time being so you can later come back to craft with them.

-- Focus on increasing Favor with the NPCs that give you inventory space in Serbule.
+- **Favor Is The Whole Game** Focus on increasing Favor with the NPCs that give you inventory space in Serbule.
 While this seems like a repeat of the point in the top ten list, I will get into specifics here.
 The two most important and easiest NPCs to get Favor with first are Joeh and Marna for their inventory space.
 Marna will take your skins and Joeh will take sausages, both can be made or obtained from killing Pigs around Serbule.
-Fainor in the inn has the recipe for Sausages and early Fruit-based foods and it's pretty easy to get to the point of making them so you can easily get favor with Joeh and Marna. - Focus on increasing Favor with the NPCs that give you inventory space in Serbule.
+Fainor in the inn has the recipe for Sausages and early Fruit-based foods and it's pretty easy to get to the point of making them so you can easily get favor with Joeh and Marna.
+Mushroom Jack likes Mushrooms, but he doesn't give inventory space.
+Therese doesn't give inventory space.
+Fainor doesn't give inventory space. - **Favor Is The Whole Game** Focus on increasing Favor with the NPCs that give you inventory space in Serbule.
 While this seems like a repeat of the point in the top ten list, I will get into specifics here.
 The two most important and easiest NPCs to get Favor with first are Joeh and Marna for their inventory space.
 Marna will take your skins and Joeh will take sausages, both can be made or obtained from killing Pigs around Serbule.
 Fainor in the inn has the recipe for Sausages and early Fruit-based foods and it's pretty easy to get to the point of making them so you can easily get favor with Joeh and Marna.
+Mushroom Jack likes Mushrooms, but he doesn't give inventory space.
+Therese doesn't give inventory space.
+Fainor doesn't give inventory space.